Pexels

 8. Meet More Wildlife

 Admittedly, you can see wildlife all year round in New Zealand.
-Nevertheless, the shoulder seasons offer additional benefits for nature-lovers.
+Regardless, the shoulder seasons offer additional benefits for nature lovers.
 For instance, while sperm whales can be seen year-round in Kaikoura, October to March is the best time for orcas and June to August is the best time to see humpback whales.
 In Dunedin, albatross at the Royal Albatross Centre come to shore to breed and build nests between September and November.
 The best season to see chicks, such as penguin chicks, starts in November.

 Learn more about the amazing fauna found in New Zealand in 21 Animals and Birds Unique to New Zealand.